retorquere/zotero-deb/README.md

-# Packaged version of Zotero and Juris-M.
+# Packaged version of Zotero and Juris-M for debian-based systems.

 [![Build Status](https://travis-ci.org/retorquere/zotero-deb.svg?branch=master)](https://travis-ci.org/retorquere/zotero-deb)

 This repository contains packaged versions of [Zotero](https://www.zotero.org) and [Juris-M](https://juris-m.github.io) for debian-based linux systems, along with the script used to build them.

+This repository updates to new releases within 24 hours, usually faster.

 The packages are "fat installers" -- the debs include the Zotero/Juris-M binaries, as built by Zotero/Juris-M themselves.